Our Music, Our Way

 Our Music, Our Way will continue to evolve in response to the community's need, with the programme including:

-• Health & wellbeing projects and relaxed concerts for those in care settings or with health needs
+- Health and wellbeing projects and relaxed concerts for those in care settings or with health needs